rubengamboa/python-data-science-projects/manuscript/chapter-01.md

 A> ## Python Documentation
 A>
 A> One of the nice things about Python is that it has extensive and useful documentation, which makes it easy for you to learn about its various features.
-All successful programmers make it a habit of consulting  documentation, or "reading the docs" as they say.
+All successful programmers make it a habit of consulting  documentation, or "reading the docs" as they say.\
+A>
 A> Check out the documentation for the `range` function at [docs.python.org](https://docs.python.org).
 You can find the relevant documentation by typing `range` in the search box.
 If you do this, you should be able to find a version of the `range` function that makes this program even simpler to write.

 Instead, what I want to explore next is a *different* loop availabe in Python.
 The `for` loop executes its body a fixed number of times.
 E.g., in the previous loop, we know that the body will be executed precisely 100 times, just because we know how `range` works.
 Notice that we can reach this conclusion simply by reading the code, without having to execute it.
 But what if we cannot know how many times the loop should execute the body ahead of time?
 For example, what if we want to find the sum of the first 100 odd positive integers?